-Connect work to high standards and will do their best but if you are dissatisfied with the way Connect is handling any matter, please contact them using the contact information on page 3.
-Connect has a formal complaints policy, which sets out how complaints are handled.
-They are members of the Housing Ombudsman scheme.
+Please contact Connect using the contact details on page 3.
+Connect has a formal complaints policy, which sets out how complaints are handled, they are members of the Housing Ombudsman scheme.

-If you remain dissatisfied with the way you have been treated, you can also contact CVCLT and we will investigate.
+Connect work to high standards and will do their best but if you are dissatisfied with the way Connect is handling any matter you can contact CVCLT and we will investigate.
 Our contact details are on page 3.
 CVCLT is also a member of the Housing Ombudsman scheme.